NickTitle/rc/README.md

 The spec for runbooks is fully documented in [runbook.go](pkg/fileformat/runbook.go)

 ### extra
-For testing the [send data runbook](examples/runbooks/send-data.yml), a blackhole server stub is provided, to drain activity to if you don't have an endpoint configured already
+For testing the [send data runbook](examples/runbooks/send-data.yml), a [blackhole server](examples/blackhole.go) is provided, to drain activity to if you don't have an endpoint configured already.
+The server accepts a port argument if you wish to modify the runbook and set the server up to listen somewhere else

 ### ideas for more work
 - the step executor things could be easily abstracted behind a `Stepper` interface, which would implement the `Step` function, that accepts a `fileformat.Step`, and returns an `Event, error` pair just like now. this would be cool, because then we could mock each of the step implementations to test the agent (even though it's just a dumb pipe to those functions now)